realmagicgreen/magicgreen11ty/src/articles/2020-07-30-bio-cement.md

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'carbon free biocement floor' %}
+{% include 'partials/image.html', name: 'name', caption: 'carbon free biocement floor' %}

 Can a fairly new material be used in the same way as the conventional ones we have been building with for centuries?